Jaws: The Revenge: Development

 As MCA Universal was going through a difficult period, its CEO Sidney Sheinberg saw that a third sequel to Jaws was likely to make a good profit, following the commercial success of Jaws 3-D, despite generally attracting negative reviews.
 Sheinberg also saw an opportunity to promote the Jaws ride at Universal Studios.

-Joseph Sargent produced and directed the film.
-He had worked with Lorraine Gary in 1973's The Marcus-Nelson Murders, for which he won his first Directors Guild of America Award.
-Indeed, Steven Spielberg cites this television film, which later spawned Kojak, as motivation for casting Gary as Ellen Brody in the original Jaws film, besides the fact she was the wife of the studio's chief executive Sidney Sheinberg at that time.
-In regards to Revenge, Gary remarked in an interview: "I made a good deal on this film, but I didn't make as good a deal as I would have if I weren't married to Sid."
+The studio fast-tracked Jaws: The Revenge into production in September 1986 so that it could be released the following summer.
+Steve De Jarnatt had been approached by Universal's Head of Production Frank Price about writing the script for Jaws IV, as it was then known.
+De Jarnatt's script, however, was shelved when Price resigned in September 1986 following the disappointing performance of Howard the Duck.
+Around this time, Sheinberg approached Joseph Sargent about directing the film.
+Sargent had worked with Lorraine Gary in 1973's The Marcus-Nelson Murders, for which he won his first Directors Guild of America Award.
+Steven Spielberg cites this television film, which later spawned Kojak, as motivation for casting Gary as Ellen Brody in the original Jaws film, in addition to the fact she was the wife of the studio's chief executive Sidney Sheinberg at that time.
+Regarding Revenge, Gary remarked in an interview: "I made a good deal on this film, but I didn't make as good a deal as I would have if I weren't married to Sid."

-In an interview with the Boston Herald, Sargent called Revenge "a ticking bomb waiting to go off. ...
-Sid Sheinberg (president of MCA Inc., parent company of Universal Pictures) expects a miracle – and we're going to make it happen."
-Sargent got a call from Sheinberg in late September 1986, asking him to direct the fourth Jaws movie with no script yet written.
-Said Sargent, "I didn't have time to laugh because Sid explained he wanted to do a quality picture about human beings.
-When he told me, 'It's your baby, you produce and direct,' I accepted."
+In an interview with the Boston Herald, Sargent called Revenge "a ticking bomb waiting to go off", saying that...
+MCA Inc. president Sid Sheinberg "expects a miracle."
+Sheinberg asked Sargent to direct the film in late September 1986.
 According to Sargent, Sheinberg "cut through all the slow lanes and got Jaws: The Revenge off and running."
 In a 2006 interview, Sargent stated that the premise was born "out of a little bit of desperation to find something fresh to do with the shark.
 We thought that maybe if we take a mystical point of view, and go for a little bit of ... magic, we might be able to find something interesting enough to sit through."